OurcartEng/receipt-scanner-iOS-demo/README.md

 ... beautiful.

 ## Customization of font:
 Same as color you can overwrite font by adding “`fontFamily`” to styles, default font is `Poppins`.
+Please keep in mind here, that you need to have two versions of fonts on your Project.
+The naming convention is as follow: YourFont-Regular.ttf and YourFont-Bold.ttf

 Example:
 ```swift